Vipul Patel: Biography

-In January, 2008 Patel left Ohio and moved to Florida where he became Medical Director of the Global Robotics Institute at Florida Hospital Celebration Health and Director of Urologic Oncology at the Florida Hospital Cancer Institute.
+In January, 2008 Patel left Ohio and moved to Florida where he became Medical Director of the Global Robotics Institute at AdventHealth Celebration and Director of Urologic Oncology at the AdventHealth Cancer Institute.

 In 2012 Patel founded the International Prostate Cancer Foundation, a charitable institution with the goals of promoting research in testing for genetic predisposition to prostate cancer, patient and physician education, and global screening for early detection of prostate cancer.
 Patel serves as chairman of the foundation.

 Academic career

 Patel has played a major role in training and mentoring students in robotic technologies and in establishing robotic surgery programs in many countries.
 He was instrumental in developing guidelines for training and credentialing the next generation of robotic surgeons.

 He leads the robotic training team at the Nicholson Center, is a Professor of Urology at the University of Central Florida, and a Clinical Associate Professor of Urology at Nova Southeastern University.

 He wrote the first textbook on robotic urologic surgery, now in a second edition.